KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 Within this panel, you can enter commands and the computer will do some works based on the command you typed in.
 Now we will want to [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 This essentially means that you will download a folder from the internet.
 In this case, we want to clone [this repository](https://github.com/cyberspatula/cyberspatula.github.io.git) and we can achieve this through the terminal.

-In the terminal, type this and hit enter
+In the terminal, type this and hit enter on your keyboard
 {% highlight shell %}
 git clone https://github.com/cyberspatula/cyberspatula.github.io.git
 {% endhighlight %}